energinet-open-incubator/innersource-collaboration/pull_request_templates/meeting-minutes-template.md

   - Y cards in “_In Progress_”
   - Z cards in “_Waiting/Blocked_”
   - [ ] Empty the “_Done_” column
-- [ ] Review status of in-flight work from the [Energinet Open Incubator Board].
+- [ ] Review status of in-flight work from the [Energinet Open Incubator Backlog].
   - X cards in “_Backlog_”
   - Y cards in “_In Progress_”
   - Z cards in “_Waiting/Blocked_”